 The Alberta Amateur Speed Skating Association (AASSA), also known as Alberta Speed Skating, is the provincial sport organization responsible for the amateur sport of speed skating in the Province of Alberta.
 Our Association administers both the long and short track disciplines of the sport.
 A total of 1400 skaters, volunteers, coaches, officials and administrators from twelve community clubs across Alberta make up the membership of AASSA.
 In turn AASSA is one of 12 provincial sport organizations that make up Speed Skating Canada (SSC), our national sport organization.
 SSC is governed by the International Skating Union (ISU).

 We are a volunteer-driven, Alberta registered not-for-profit society.
-Our Annual General Meeting (AGM) is hosted at the beginning of May each year.
+Our Annual General Meeting (AGM) is hosted in May each year.
 More information regarding the AGM can be found on the AASSA AGM page.

 AASSA has provided support and services to its members and member clubs since its inception in 1955.
 To be honest we were a little behind the times since SSC was founded in 1887.
 AASSA was officially incorporated in 1973 under the Alberta Registries Act as a not-for- profit society.
 Our Association’s physical presence at the Olympic Oval began in 1988 shortly after the Olympic Winter Games.